 Most people seek reassurance at some point or another.
 The vast majority of all people did this kind of thing on a regular basis as children.
-And when you have an anxiety disorder its almost like we are kids again in the sense that the desire to seek reassurance can be almost automatic.
+And when you have an anxiety disorder it’s almost like we are kids again in the sense that the desire to seek reassurance can be almost automatic.
 But why is this the case?

 Well, the primary and most obvious reason is because anxiety disorder(s) create a tremendous amount of uncertainty.
 When we have a spike in anxious feelings or thoughts we become afraid, worried, and insecure.
 So naturally seeking reassurance on a constant basis develops as a reaction to all the stress and mental anguish that one has to endure when weighed down by excessive stress.

-We tend to seek reassurance from people like doctors, parents, spouses and other loved ones.
+We tend to seek reassurance from people like doctors, parents, spouses and loved ones.
 We hound them with questions about our symptoms, fears, and even concerns about the future.
 In fact, some of us seek reassurance so much that it becomes an obsession.
-An obsession rooted in fear, one that comes alive because of our basic desire to understand what is happening to us but more importantly to be consoled and told that we aren’t going to die or go crazy because of all the things we feel.
+An obsession rooted in fear, one that comes alive because of our basic desire to understand what is happening to us; but more importantly to be consoled and told that we aren’t going to die or go crazy because of all the things we feel.

 People in distress do lots of stuff, but seeking reassurance by those around them is natural and to be expected.
 And although this reassurance seeking behavior is not necessarily done on purpose, it can be problematic.
 It can cause a strain on our relationships, create isolation, and even lessen the effect of the reassurance we get.
 You can almost stop believing the person providing the reassurance.

 Which brings me to the point of this post.
 I don’t want to say that the search for reassurance as a means of reducing anxiety is all bad because its not.
-Frankly I think that getting rid of this behavior is not necessary and potentially not achievable for most of us.
-However, I do want to emphasize that it would be infinitely better for us to reduce the frequency with which we seek reassurance, and instead learn to console ourselves to a greater degree.
+Frankly, I think that getting rid of this behavior is not necessary and potentially not achievable for most of us.
+However, I do want to emphasize that it would be infinitely better for us to reduce the frequency with which we seek reassurance and instead learn to console ourselves to a greater degree.

 Create more stress Paul?
 No not at all.
 Actually by reducing your dependence on others for peace of mind I think you exercise the very skills we all need to develop to cope successfully with anxiety.
 A good analogy would be a kid being dropped off at school for the first time.
 Their whole young life mom and dad were there to reassure and coach their child on how to cope with stress or at least unpleasant situations.
 Well when that kid gets dropped off at school they must learn to exercise the coping tools given to them by their parents.
 They have to eventually manage their emotions and find a way to calm their anxieties.
 What is the alternative?